andy-guttridge/tribehub_drf/README.md

 - A `user` URL parameter was added to enable searching for events based on who created the event.
 - A `company` field was added to the Contacts model.

+### Automated tests

+Nine unit tests were written for the `contacts` endpoint.
+These are in `contacts/tests.py`, and all passed:

+- Test that the tribe administrator can list contacts for their tribe.
+- Test that a tribe member with no admin status in the same tribe can list contacts.
+- Test that an unauthenticated user cannot list contacts.
+- Test that a tribe administrator can create a new contact for their tribe.
+- Test that a tribe member without admin status cannot create a new contact.
+- Test that an unauthenticated user cannot create a new contact.
+- Test that a tribe administrator can delete a contact.
+- Test that a tribe member without admin status cannot delete a contact.
+- Test than an unauthenticated user cannot delete a contact.

 ### Python validation

 Code errors and style issues were detected using the Pylance linter in VSCode, and immediately fixed throughout development.